Stocks To Keep in Your Portfolio for the Next 30 Years

-Granted, the market for smartphones and tablets is, relatively speaking, an extremely young market.
-However, it’s also one that is so well-established at this point that it’s difficult to imagine it going anywhere anytime soon.
-And while Apple is almost certainly never going to achieve the sort of growth it did while it was, well, creating that market, it’s also hard to see it ever falling out of the top three or four spots in smartphone sales.
-Throw in a massive cash reserve, a modest dividend and a history of spending cash on share buybacks — not to mention the almost-$1 trillion market cap — and this would appear to be a stock that gives you as much reason to believe it will be worth owning in 30 years as it is today.
+Although the market for smartphones and tablets is relatively young, it’s so well-established that it’s difficult to imagine it going anywhere anytime soon.
+And while Apple is almost certainly never going to achieve the sort of growth it did while it was creating that market, it’s also hard to see it ever falling out of the top three or four spots in smartphone sales.
+Throw in a massive cash reserve, a modest dividend and a history of spending cash on share buybacks, and this would appear to be a stock that gives you as much reason to believe it will be worth owning in 30 years as it is today.

 Microsoft might seem like a blast from the past to some, but the software company has actually positioned itself well for strong legacy businesses.
-Its software suite is virtually indispensable to many (if not most) businesses, it has a toe in the social media pool with LinkedIn, it’s in the video-conferencing game with Skype and its Azure cloud computing services are duking it out with Amazon for domination of an all-important, fast-growing market space.
-All told, Microsoft has a variety of strong verticals, all of which look to be a key piece of the increasingly digital, service-based economy.
+Its software suite is virtually indispensable to many (if not most) businesses, and its ubiquitous Windows runs on just over 74% of the world’s desktop computers, according to Statista.
+But the company also has a toe in the social media pool with LinkedIn, it’s in the video-conferencing game with Skype, and its Azure cloud computing services are duking it out with Amazon for domination of an all-important and fast-growing market space.
+All told, Microsoft has a variety of strong verticals, each of which looks to be a key piece of the increasingly digital, service-based economy.

-Granted, including a stock on this list that’s not offering a dividend is a little iffy — the best dividend stocks tend to offer a little more confidence over that long time frame.
-But Alphabet’s combination of a rock-solid business that’s completely dominating internet search alongside its investments in forward-looking “moon shots” could create the sort of massive disruptive value to take it beyond its current mega-cap status.
-And, given that it’s still a relatively young company, the odds seem good that it will start offering a dividend (or at least investing more in share buybacks) at some point in the not-too-distant future.
+A stock that has never paid a dividend might feel out of place — the best dividend stocks tend to offer more confidence over long time frames.
+But Alphabet’s combination of a rock-solid business that completely dominates internet search alongside its investments in forward-looking “moon shots” could create the sort of massive disruptive value to take it beyond its current mega-cap status.

-Here you have a business that’s so essential to the American economy that when its major players do a truly horrendous job of it, the federal government will step in to lend the company hundreds of billions of dollars to ensure it stays in business.
+Here you have a business that’s so essential to the American economy that when its major players do a truly horrendous job of it, the federal government steps in to lend the company hundreds of billions of dollars to ensure it stays in business.
 And as far as safe bets go, that makes the largest investment banks a pretty solid option.
-Businesses and consumers alike are always going to need banks, the economy grinds to a halt without them.
-And as such, the largest banks are likely among the safest bets for companies that aren’t going anywhere in the foreseeable future.
+Businesses and consumers alike are always going to need banks — the economy grinds to a halt without them.
+And as such, America’s largest bank, with $3.2 trillion in assets, is likely among the safest bets for companies that aren’t going anywhere in the foreseeable future.

 Johnson & Johnson (JNJ)